 The results of earlier medical tests

-In addition to a physical examination, the following tests may be used to diagnose Ewing sarcoma:
+In addition to a physical examination, the following tests may be used to help diagnose Ewing sarcoma:

-Blood tests.
+- Blood tests.
 A complete blood count (CBC) is a blood test that counts the number of each type of blood cell.
 Abnormal levels of white blood cells, red blood cells, and platelets can be a sign that the tumor has spread.
-The doctor may also check liver and kidney function and look for high levels of a particular blood enzyme called lactate dehydrogenase or LDH, which sometimes helps signal the presence of a tumor in the body.
+The doctor may also check liver and kidney function and look for high levels of a particular blood enzyme called lactate dehydrogenase, or LDH, which sometimes helps signal the presence of a tumor in the body.
+While a CBC alone cannot make the diagnosis of Ewing sarcoma, it can help doctors to diagnose the disease.

 X-ray.
-An x-ray is way to create a picture of the organs and tissues inside of the body, using a small amount of radiation.
+An x-ray is a way to create a picture of the organs and tissues inside of the body using a small amount of radiation.
 Doctors can usually find bone tumors with an x-ray.

-- Positron emission tomography (PET) or PET-CT scan.
+Positron emission tomography (PET) or PET-CT scan.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear the doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
+However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects this substance to produce images of the inside of the body.
-For Ewing sarcoma, an integrated PET-CT scan is often more sensitive than a PET scan alone or bone scan.
+For Ewing sarcoma, an integrated PET-CT scan is often more sensitive than a PET scan alone or a bone scan.

-- Bone scan.
+Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
+The amount of radiation in the tracer is too low to be harmful.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
-Healthy bone appears gray to the camera, and areas of injury, such as those caused by a tumor, appear dark.
+Healthy bone appears lighter to the camera, and areas of injury, such as those caused by a tumor, stand out on the image.

-- Biopsy.
+Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 If the tumor is in an arm or leg, an orthopedic oncologist or an interventional radiologist who has experience with Ewing sarcoma should perform the biopsy.
 An orthopedic oncologist is a doctor who specializes in cancers of the musculoskeletal system.
+An interventional radiologist is a doctor who is trained in both radiology and minimally invasive surgery.

 During the procedure, the doctor may take a sample of the tumor, bone marrow (see below), or both.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 A pathologist then analyzes the sample(s) removed during the biopsy.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 A pathologist then analyzes the sample(s).
-A common site for a bone marrow aspiration and biopsy is the hipbone in the lower back.
-The skin in that area is usually numbed with medication beforehand.
-Other types of medication may also be used to block the awareness of pain.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
+Doctors often give a type of medication called anesthesia beforehand to numb the area.
+Anesthesia is medication that blocks the awareness of pain.
+Stronger types of anesthesia can also be used to lessen the pain.

 Other laboratory tests